 Classification as community land reflects the importance of the land to the community.
-Community land is that which must be kept for use by the general public.
+Community Gunyah may be used is community purposes. land is that which must be kept for use by the general public.
 Following classification as community land, the LG Act s35 states that a plan of management must be prepared for it in consultation with the community in order to preserve the qualities of the land.
 The nature and use of community land must not change without an adopted plan of management.
-LG Act s44.
+IGActs44.